stratapp-ai/stratapp-ai.github.io/strategy-execution.md

 In #stratapp, OKRs become a natural part of each day, because they are part of the same digital workspace.
 You don’t have to open another single-use-app to update them.

 You can cascade the OKR hierarchy, separate to the strategy tree hierarchy.
 As beautifully articulated by [Richard Rumelt in Good Strategy Bad Strategy](https://stratappsaas.com/good-strategy-bad-strategy-by-richard-rumelt/ "Good Strategy Bad Strategy"){:target="_blank"}, setting targets is not a strategy.

 The strategy tree reflects your strategy.
 OKRs drive execution.
+OKRs will be part of #stratapp's November 2020 release.

 ## **employee engagement on strategy execution**